intergiro/developer-portal/docs/merchant/customer/balance.md

 If the balance already partially paid for the items specified in the "balance" field of the customer, that amount will be added to the order as its own item.

-The order will be an customer order with the "charge" field in the "payment" field set to "balance" and will be automatically charged.
+The order will be a customer order with the "charge" field in the "payment" field set to "balance" and will be automatically charged.
 Only a successful payment will update the "total" field of the customer.
 A failed payment will retry authorization as specified in [`retrying failed customer orders.`](../reference/order#retry-failed-customer-payments)